-Southside Medical Center has initiated the following protocol to facilitate testing for the novel Coronavirus:
+Southside Medical Center has initiated the following protocol to facilitate Southside COVID testing for the novel Coronavirus:

-- Life Hope Labs will be providing testing for the Coronavirus (COVID-19) for all patients who are considered Persons Under Investigation (PUI), or who present to the clinic and request testing.
+- Southside Medical Center will be providing testing for the Coronavirus (COVID-19) for all patients who are considered Persons Under Investigation (PUI), or who present to the clinic and request testing.

 - Southside Medical Center will contact the patient with the results and provide instructions for further care if the test is positive.